The primary pain from an ACL tear is usually felt deep inside the knee, often accompanied by swelling and instability.

 To understand why pain appears where it does, let’s break down some anatomy:

 When this ligament tears—either partially or completely—it disrupts normal joint mechanics.
-The injury causes immediate trauma to nerve endings within and around the ligament itself.
-This trauma triggers sharp pain signals sent directly from deep inside your knee.
+The injury causes immediate trauma to tissues within and around the joint.
+This trauma triggers sharp pain signals that feel as if they are coming from deep inside your knee.

 Additionally, because tearing often involves damage to nearby structures such as menisci (cartilage cushions), bone bruises, or other ligaments, these contribute their own sources of discomfort.
 The combined effect leads to a complex pattern of localized but deep-seated pain rather than surface-level soreness.